freeCodeCamp/pantry-for-good/README.md

 This repository is for the Pantry-for-Good application designed by Open Source for Good Contributors at [freeCodeCamp](http://www.freecodecamp.com).

-You can test it out by deploying to [Heroku](https://www.heroku.com):
+If you'd like to contribute the [contributing guide](CONTRIBUTING.md) explains the git workflow and the [developers guide](https://github.com/freeCodeCamp/pantry-for-good/wiki/developer's-guide) gives an overview of how the app works.

+The [open issues](https://github.com/freeCodeCamp/pantry-for-good/issues) are a good place to start, or you can try the app and add your own issues.
+If you get stuck or need help with something feel free to leave a comment.

+## Installation
+The app is designed to be installed locally (mac, linux or windows) or on [Heroku](https://www.heroku.com).

+You can deploy it to Heroku by clicking the button.
+An admin account with email `admin@example.com` and password `password` will be created.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/freeCodeCamp/Pantry-for-Good/tree/staging)

-The button creates an admin account with username `admin@example.com` and password `password`.

 ------------
-### Quick Start Steps:
+### Local installation summary:
 1. Install [Node.js](http://nodejs.org) and [MongoDB](https://docs.mongodb.com/manual/installation/#mongodb-community-edition)
 2. Start MongoDB
 3. `git clone https://github.com/freeCodeCamp/Pantry-for-Good.git`